| |

 Knit A Pair Of Fingerless Mittens

-They have been knit with yarn sourced from a trip to Edinburgh in Scotland and are 90% wool/10% silk.
+They have been knit with yarn from a trip to Edinburgh in Scotland and are 90% wool/10% silk.

 mens gloves and hat pattern free